 Project Reflect / Smithson Craighead Academy is building community partnerships through volunteerism and facility usage.
-The relationships with our partners will help move the mission and vision of the organization.
+These relationships with our partners increase our ability to move the mission and vision of the organization.
 In addition, facility usage generates income through the rental fees.
-The overall goal is to serve as the hub for the Greater Nashville Area with an emphasis on Madison.
-Additional goals for the 2018-2019 school year includes but are not limited to:
+The overall goal is to serve as the hub for the Greater Nashville Area with an emphasis in Madison.

+Additional goals for the 2019-2020 school year includes but are not limited to:

 - Increase participation for PTO

 - Develop an academic quiz bowl team

-- Host a quiz bowl competition
+- · Host a quiz bowl competition

-- Establish Girls on the Run

-- Host Fall and Spring Festivals
+- · Host Fall and Spring Festivals

 - Establish Boy Scouts

-- Establish Girl Scouts

 - Establish a career focused reality store

-- Provide PD on rigorous teaching and learning
+- · Provide PD on rigorous teaching and learning

-- Explore STEAM options